siddhartha-s/ipd/lectures/lec13/README.md

 `std::vector<double>` to store its elements, but from outside the class, non-member functions cannot get at the vector directly.
 They can only access it via the public member functions that allow using it like a stack.

-Files `src/Queue.h` and `src/Queue.cpp` give a third example of a class, similar to the second.
-They use the banker’s queue representation of a FIFO queue, though again the representation is hidden, and there’s no way to get at the underlying vectors except via the `enqueue` and `dequeue` member functions, which enforce the required queue discipline.

 ## Part 2: Union-find review